BlueBrain/spack-packages/README.md

 ==> Found no new compilers
 ```

 Often compilers are installed in non-standard directories which are not in $PATH.
-You can provide path searc compilers as:
+You can provide path search compilers as:

 ```bash
 spack compiler find /usr/local/Cellar/llvm/3.9.0/